dfirsec/misc_scripts/update_repo/README.md

 ### Step 3

-Run the script by providing your github username followed by the repo name.
+Run the script by providing your github username followed by the repository name.

 ```text
 usage: ./update_git_repo.sh {USERNAME} {REPO}